“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that

-This position can be based in Boston or Western MA, Hartford CT, or Portland ME.
+This position can be based anywhere in the Northeast.
 All work is currently remote but will return to the office once it is safe to do so.

 Pay and Benefits:

 Compensation for this position is commensurate with the candidate’s relevant experience and/or advanced degrees.
 We offer a competitive benefits package, opportunities for advancement, and training.

 Apply online.
 Direct your application to Megan Stokes, Development Director, and include what position you are applying to.
 We’ll review your application and if we are interested in discussing your candidacy further, we will be in touch with you shortly.